Skip to content

 Puy de Dôme is a lava dome, and it is the highest of the Chaîne des Puys, a 25-mile-long range of dormant volcanoes located on the west of Clermont-Ferrand.
 Besides its killing view, the 1,465-metre volcano overlooks a set of 80 other volcanoes.

 The road to this 11,000-years-old piece of art is quite easy; with it being only a few miles away from the city, you can drive, hike, or take an electric rack railway to the summit.
-There is also a visitor center, where you can get information about the summit and everything inside.
+There is also a visitor centre where you can get information about the summit and everything inside.

 Once you reach the peak, you will have the chance to enjoy a wide range of activities.
 You can stroll around the paths or continue to explore.
 There are three walking paths at the top that you can choose from.